The Grand Canyon, Arizona, USA

 Bright Angel Point

-It is perhaps the most convenient viewpoint on the North Rim, you get to witness a 360-degree view along the rim of the canyon.
+It is perhaps the most convenient viewpoint on the North Rim, where you can witness a 360-degree view along the rim of the canyon.
 The view is breathtaking and you will feel awesome to be in that kind of view.

 Point Imperial